sevvandi/SKSite/content/authors/admin/_index.md

 I am a Senior Research Scientist at Australia's National Science Agency, CSIRO.
 At CSIRO's Data61 I work on interesting cutting-edge scientific research.
 I work with other researchers who come from different backgrounds like biology and social science.
 It is fascinating to work with people from different disciplines and see "Science at Work"!
 I really enjoy these interactions and love the experience.

-I am an applied mathematician.
-I came to statistical machine learning from a  mathematics background.
+To give a bit of my background I am an applied mathematician.
 My PhD was in mean curvature flow, which is in the intersection of differential geometry and partial differential equations.
-A mathematical background helps me to learn new things quickly.
+I have seen researchers from different backgrounds -- engineering, biology, computer science, statistics, mathematics -- work on machine learning and artificial intelligence problems.
+We all bring different strengths to the table that help to propel the field forward.

 More details can be found on my [CV](/img/CV.pdf).